awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Patching.md

  The zero\-downtime patching \(ZDP\) feature attempts, on a best\-effort basis, to preserve client connections through an Aurora MySQL upgrade\.
 If ZDP completes successfully, application sessions are preserved and the database engine restarts while the upgrade is in progress\.
 The database engine restart can cause a drop in throughput lasting for a few seconds to approximately one minute\.

+ZDP doesn't apply to the following:
++ Operating system \(OS\) patches and upgrades
++ Major version upgrades

 The following table shows the Aurora MySQL versions and DB instance classes where ZDP is available\.